donoyoyo/SMITstuff/README.md

 http://intron.ucsc.edu/jen/jan2019/Cleveland/

-That also has the raw fastq if we have to deposit them.
+That contains the raw fastq which has been depositted at:

 2.)